NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

-After a window reduction in response to a congestion event detected by duplicate ACKs, Explicit Congestion Notification-Echo (ECN-Echo, ECE) ACKs {{!RFC3168}}, TCP RACK {{!RFC8985}} or QUIC loss detection, CUBIC remembers the congestion window size where it received the congestion event and performs a multiplicative decrease of the congestion window.
+After a window reduction in response to a congestion event detected by duplicate ACKs, Explicit Congestion Notification-Echo (ECN-Echo, ECE) ACKs {{!RFC3168}}, TCP RACK {{!RFC8985}} or QUIC loss detection, CUBIC remembers the congestion window size at which it received the congestion event and performs a multiplicative decrease of the congestion window.
 When CUBIC enters into congestion avoidance, it starts to increase the congestion window using the concave profile of the cubic function.